-In a career that spans over three decades, Zucchero has collected an impressive number of awards, achievements and magnificent duets with artists such as Luciano Pavarotti, Andrea Bocelli, Sting, Eric Clapton, Bono Vox and world-famous Tenor Andrea Bocelli, whom I also had the honour to interview.
+In a career that spans over three decades, Zucchero has collected an impressive number of awards, achievements and magnificent duets with artists such as Luciano Pavarotti, Sting, Eric Clapton, Bono Vox and world-famous Tenor Andrea Bocelli, whom I also had the honour to interview.

 He’s also been the only Italian artist to perform at The Freddie Mercury Tribute Concert for AIDS Awareness held in 1992 in London, where he played alongside Queen, George Micheal, David Bowie, Elton John, Liza Minnelli and Axl Roses.

-Another famous masterpiece from Zucchero is the smash hit duet with Paul Young in Senza una donna (Without a woman), published in 1987.
+Another famous masterpiece from Zucchero is the smash hit duet with Paul Young in Senza una donna (Without a woman), released in 1987.

 Listening to this song from my dad’s car stereo without understanding anything, neither the words in Italian nor those in English but just enjoying the sound and trying to sing along is one of the first music-related memories I have.

 I was just three and I would never have imagined that – 33 years later – I would be given the immense honour to speak with this outstanding musician.

 The occasion is the launch of a new, amazing album called D.O.C. which anticipated the latest release Discover out in 2022 and the upcoming world tour that will bring Zucchero across the globe for 70 live shows.